GPA-RAM: Grasp-Pretraining Augmented Robotic Attention Mamba for Spatial Task Learning: Experimental Evaluation

-To demonstrate the superiority of the proposed GPA-RAM over other methods, we conducted comprehensive experiments across various platforms (CoppeliaSim, MuJoCo, and real-world environments).
-The evaluation involved diverse robotic systems, including the Franka Emika Panda and ALOHA dual-arm robot in simulation, as well as the UR5 manipulator and ARX R5 dual-arm system in the real world.
-These experiments covered a wide range of settings, spanning from discrete tasks (e.g., RLBench) to continuous manipulation tasks in both simulated and physical scenarios.
+We evaluated GPA-RAM in CoppeliaSim, MuJoCo, and physical environments.
+The evaluation involved four robot platforms: simulated Franka Emika Panda and ALOHA dual-arm systems, together with physical UR5 and ARX R5 systems.
+The experiments covered discrete keyframe-based manipulation on RLBench and continuous bimanual manipulation in both simulated and physical settings.
+The evaluation considered task success, inference speed, and performance across different robot and camera configurations.